Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Modeling Gas in Globular Clusters

-In fact, we suspect that the gas density may exceed $n_{\rm h}$ if $v_{\rm w, to} \lesssim \sigma$, where $\sigma$ is the velocity dispersion of the cluster, when the gravitational effects of the cluster are taken into consideration \citep{Pflamm2009} .
+In fact, we suspect that the gas density may exceed $n_{\rm f}$ if $v_{\rm w, to} \lesssim \sigma_{\rm v}$, where $\sigma_{\rm v}$ is the velocity dispersion of the cluster, when the gravitational effects of the cluster are taken into consideration \citep{Pflamm2009}. \btt{Both these upper and lower estimates on the density expected from evolved stellar members in present-day globular clusters result in significantly higher gas densities than those observed \citep[e.g.][]{Knapp1995}.}

 On the other hand, if significant energy injection takes place within the cluster, the gas density is expected to be lower than the lower gas density limit $n_\perp$.
-The impact of energy injection on the intracluster gas content is presented in Figure~\ref{fig:diagram} for two illustrative cases: the emanation of hot winds from an abundant main sequence population alone (panel {\it b}) and from the combined effort of the main sequence stellar winds and millisecond pulsar winds (panel {\it c}).
-Much of our effort in this paper will be dedicated to determining the state of the intracluster gas in various globular clusters, and describing how the expected energy injection from main sequence and millisecond pulsar populations may affect mass retention in these systems.
+The impact of energy injection on the intracluster gas content is presented in Figure~\ref{fig:diagram} for three illustrative cases: the emanation of cool winds from a small population of highly evolved stars at the end of the AGB and RGB branches (panel {\it a}), a mix of this small population of cool wind generators with the hot winds from an abundant recent turn-off population (panel {\it b}) and from the combined effort of the cool and hot stellar ejecta and millisecond pulsar winds (panel {\it c}).

+\btt{While this diagram shows qualitatively the effects of extra energy injection in globular clusters on the retained gas content, more precise determinations of intracluster densities require numerical simulation.} Much of our effort in this paper will be dedicated to determining the state of the intracluster gas in various globular clusters, and describing how the expected energy injection from stars in various stages of post-main sequence evolution and millisecond pulsar populations may affect mass retention in these systems.